PeterM-13/Graphical-Claculator/README.md

 I made a graphical calculator in python (~3000 lines, OOP).

-This is my ALevel project source code (received grade A).
+This is my Computer Science A-Level project source code (received grade A).

 ### Features: